nodemailer/wildduck/setup/README.md

 3. WildDuck Webmail: /etc/wildduck/wildduck-webmail.toml
 4. Haraka: /opt/haraka/config

+## Log files

+All `stdout` and `stderr` is written to service specific log files.
+For example WildDuck server logs can be found from `/var/log/wildduc-server/wildduck-server.log`.

 ## Code changes

 Install script sets up applications as remote git repositories.
 You can clone these to your own machine using a special deploy user.
 If you push changes back to the remote repo, related services are restarted automatically.